DGoblot/BunnyVsBees/README.md

 # How To Run
-BunntVsBees\Gppbox\x64\Release\BunnyVSBees.exe, make sure that the .exe is in the same folder as everything else in the Release folder !
+The .exe is in Gppbox\x64\Release\BunnyVSBees.exe, make sure that the .exe is in the same folder as everything else in the Release folder !

 # Controls
 - Move with Q and D